-Hypomelanistic, aka Hypo, Hypomel, Hypo A, Rosy. (recessive) (\$20-\$45)
+Hypomelanistic, aka Hypo, Hypomel, Hypo A, Rosy. (\$20-\$45)

 This trait reduces melanin.
-The oranges and reds are generally "cleaner," the black borders are often thinner, and the belly checkers often are bronzed.
+Compared to normals, the oranges and reds are generally "cleaner," the black borders are often thinner, and the belly checkers often are bronzed.
 However, these are not absolute indicators of hypomelanism and visual identification of adults can be tricky.
 If a cornsnake has lighter/cleaner colors, thinner than normal borders, or bronzed belly checks, it is not necessarily a hypo.

 In some cases, the darkest hypos can be darker than light-colored normals.
 Hatchlings generally have a lighter brown/red tone to the saddles compared to normals.
 The best identification is made by comparing hatchlings, where hypos are generally quite obvious compared to non-hypo siblings.
 Some non-hypo corns will grow up to be extremely light, making identification of adults tricky.

-The Hypo locus:
+In cases where a hypo-like adult or subadult comes from unknown sources, breeding trials are the only way to determine the genotype 50 The Hypo locus: